BryanMwangi/pine/README.md

 - Websocket support
 - File upload support out of the box
 - Session support and pooling
+- Caching support
-- More middlewares out of the box such as CORS, CSRF, Rate Limiting, etc.
+- More middlewares out of the box such as CSRF, Rate Limiting, etc.
 - More background tasks with more sophisticated scheduling and handling

 <!-- CONTRIBUTING -->